 Strategy & Performance

-This office also provides support to help staff and community members be included, informed and engaged in the work of our schools and the district.
-PSB communicates with community members through public meetings, email, the PSB website, social media, our school PTOs, our community partner organizations, and our local newspapers.
-These efforts also support outreach related to public meetings, such as School Committee meetings and our ongoing work on building projects.
+This office facilitates the work across the district to include, inform and engage families and community members in the work of our schools and the district.
+PSB reaches out to community members through public meetings, email, the PSB website, social media, our school PTOs, our community partner organizations, and our local newspapers.
+This office also coordinates and supports outreach related to public meetings, such as the public engagement process for the 9th elementary school construction and the expansion of Brookline High School and leads our efforts on crisis communications.

 - Develop a comprehensive plan for data use throughout the system, including comprehensive strategic data governance and security policies;